Anamay-Agnihotri/CS-271/README.md

 #### Repository contains:

-Data structure and algorithm topics like:

-* Linked lists
-* Binary Search Trees
-* Red Black Trees
+Implementation of Red Black Trees (RBT) data strucuture

+Portfolio (Course summary and analysis)

 ##### Note: This repository only contains select files for the mentioned topics due to the sensitive nature of the code/data.